cbc-sonarqube/PHP-Debby-sonar/README.md

 Then you'll need to adjust configuration to specify which managers you want to check, and where to find them.

-I.e. for notifying Composer, use:
+I.e. for notifying Composer, add the following to your `debby.json`:

 ``` json
 {